KayLerch/alexa-skills-kit-tellask-java/README.md

 speechlet will put values into the slots of an utterance.
 Moreover, the speechlet also takes care of writing state of _AlexaStateSave_-annotated fields to either Alexa session or one of the persistence stores supported by [States SDK](https://github.com/KayLerch/alexa-skills-kit-states-java).
-Learn more about POJO state models and _AlexaStateHandler_s with [States SDK](https://github.com/KayLerch/alexa-skills-kit-states-java)
+Learn more about POJO state models and _AlexaStateHandlers_ with [States SDK](https://github.com/KayLerch/alexa-skills-kit-states-java)

 This is a typical POJO state model:
 ```java